 - Ask them to submit a request form (available on our website) - Work with them on a plan. - Put this plan in writing.
 Give employee a copy.
 Place your copy in their personnel file.
 Keep for six years. - Honor the leave! - Email customerservice@dominionpayroll.com to request separate earnings codes so we can track that leave and apply real time, dollar for dollar tax credits.
-The government will pay those wages.
+The government will pay those wages, including employer-paid costs of health insurance.